Foundations of geometric approximate group theory: From isometric actions to quasi-isometric quasi-actions

-Because of the various QI constants involved, the precise definition of a qiqac of an approximate group is somewhat involved - see Definition \ref{def: qiqac} below.
+Because of the various QI constants involved, the precise definition of a qiqac of an approximate group is somewhat involved -- see Definition \ref{def: qiqac} below.
 Our definition is certainly not the only possible definition of a qiqac of an approximate group -- certain uniformity conditions could be strengthened or weakened in the definition.
-However, as the following result shows, our definition leads to a reasonable theory (cf. Proposition \ref{ExUniformQiqac} and Theorem \ref{ThmMS}): \end{remark} \begin{theorem}[Generalized Milnor-Schwarz lemma] Let $(\Lambda, \Lambda^\infty)$ be a geometrically finitely-genera\-ted approximate group. \begin{enumerate}[(i)] \item There exists a geometric qiqac of $\Lambda$ on a proper geodesic metric space $X$.
-In fact, $X$ can be chosen to be any apogee of $(\Lambda, \Lambda^\infty)$. \item Conversely, if $\Lambda$ admits a geometric qiqac on a proper geodesic metric space $X$, then $X$ is an apogee of $(\Lambda, \Lambda^\infty)$. \end{enumerate} \end{theorem}
+However, as the following result shows, our definition leads to a reasonable theory (cf. Theorem \ref{MSMain}): \end{remark} \begin{theorem}[Approximate Milnor--Schwarz lemma] For every approximate group $(\Lambda, \Lambda^\infty)$ the following implications hold: \begin{enumerate}[(i)] \item If $(\Lambda, \Lambda^\infty)$ admits a geometric qiqac on a coarsely connected proper metric space $X$, then it is \emph{algebraically} finitely-generated. \item Conversely, if $(\Lambda, \Lambda^\infty)$ is \emph{geometrically} finitely-generated, then it admits a geometric qiqac on a proper geodesic metric space $X$, and any such space $X$ is an apogee for $(\Lambda, \Lambda^\infty)$. \end{enumerate} \end{theorem} It follows from (i) and (ii) that every geometrically finitely-generated approximate group (in fact, every syndetic approximate subgroup of a geometrically finitely-generated approximate group) is algebraically finitely-generated.